 Tim Elder is a civil rights litigator focusing on disability discrimination cases.
 He has helped secure injunctions against testing entities for their failure to accommodate disabled students, negotiated groundbreaking settlements with publicly traded companies, tried employment discrimination claims before juries and argued before federal trial and appellate courts.

-Kristopher Nelson works on legal research and writing and provides paralegal services for the firm.
-In addition to his work at TRE Legal, he is finishing a Ph.D. focused on the historical impact of technology on privacy law while also teaching undergraduate American history and legal history.
+Kristopher A. Nelson works on legal research and writing and oversees paralegal services for the firm.
+His background is in web development and systems administration.
+He has also done Ph.D. work on the historical impact of technology on privacy law while also teaching undergraduate history of science, U.S. history, and legal history.

 Michelle Korosy is TRE Legal Practice’s Paralegal.
 Her role combines her administrative expertise with her passion for advocacy.